webdesserts/lazy_files/README.md

 # LazyFiles

-A Library to make your File-Handling in Ruby a little less painful.
+A Library to make File-Handling in Ruby a little less painful.

 ## Installation